nielsmaerten/aspen/SCOPE_1.md

 - Integrate tagging workflow: add `$ai-processed` or `$ai-review`, update metadata fields with straightforward error handling to ensure partial failures stop the loop, and remove `$ai-queue` only after another tag is applied successfully.
 - Add logging with `pino`: open a timestamped logfile per run, stream pretty-printed logs to the console via `pino-pretty`, and capture key events (start, provider calls, tagging outcomes).
 - Write automated tests with `vitest`: unit tests for config and AI parsing using mocked clients, plus an integration test that invokes the real Paperless instance when `ASPEN_DEV_RUN_INTEGRATION=true`.

-## Implementation guidelines
-- Keep functions small and focused; aim for single responsibility.
-- Don't repeat yourself; abstract repeated logic into reusable functions or classes.
-- Don't reinvent the wheel; leverage existing npm packages where appropriate.
-- Use `async/await` for all asynchronous operations; avoid raw Promises.
-- Handle errors gracefully; log meaningful messages and fail fast when necessary.
-- Write clear, concise comments to explain non-obvious logic or decisions.
-- Follow consistent naming conventions and code style; use Prettier to format code automatically.
-- Don't over-engineer; start simple and iterate based on real needs and feedback.

 ## Short description
 - Aspen's goal is to automatically extract metadata from documents in Paperless-ngx using AI,